 Khurram Parvez would have known it was coming.
-Two weeks back, Mr Shah opened his dog-eared copy of the 2019 illustrated edition of The Standard Playbook for Indian Dictators, beamed around at approving looks from his team as he landed on the chapter – “UAPA for Professional Dummies” and promptly got Khurram arrested
+Two weeks back, Mr Shah opened his dog-eared copy of the 2019 illustrated edition of The Standard Playbook for Indian Dictators, beamed around at approving looks from his team as he landed on the chapter – “UAPA for Professional Dummies” and promptly got Khurram arrested.

 But then, Khurram is no stranger to state excess.
 His office had been raided by the NIA in October 2020.
 And earlier in 2016, he was arrested and put under a 76-day detention.
 This happened on the eve of a planned departure to an international conference.
 So he’s all too intimately aware of the arbitrariness of a clumsy state trying its utmost to knee-cap every dissenting opinion.
 His most recent arrest in November 2021 and detention is almost as ham-handed – the NIA’s seizure list accompanying its arrest memo highlights its fixation with his choice of reading material.
 One wonders which unlucky NIA staffer will be assigned the task of uncovering subversion in “Hindu Nationalism – a Reader”?